 Cucumis melo var. reticulatus

-Culture: Melons require a loose, warm, sandy loam of pH 7 to reach their full potential.
+How to Grow: Melons require a loose, warm, sandy loam of pH 7 to reach their full potential.
 They will not thrive on soil that is below pH 6, nor will they thrive in peat, muck, or heavy clay soil.
 An even supply of water is necessary through pollination and early fruit-set, and the soil should be well supplied with nutrient-rich compost.
 Space plants 12-18" apart in rows 5-6' apart.

 Seed Watering Notes: Be careful not to overwater germinating seeds or they may rot.
 It's best to soak the ground or the potting soil heavily when first planting, then avoid watering again if possible until seedlings emerge.
 (For seeds in potting soil, keep them warm but out of direct sunlight so that they don't dry out so fast.)
 Muskmelon seeds emerge in 5+ days; very lightly water ground or potting soil around day 3 or 4 to keep soil from crusting so that seeds can emerge more easily.